Sitting ducks? Russian military flaws seen in troop deaths

 “Moreover, in places where there’s coverage, artillery fire is often adjusted by phone.
 There are simply no other ways,” Tatarsky wrote in a Telegram post.

-Others put the blame on the decision to station hundreds of troops in one place.
+Others put blamed the decision to station hundreds of troops in one place.
 “The cellphone story is not too convincing,” military blogger Semyon Pegov wrote.
 “The only remedy is not to house personnel en masse in large buildings.
 Simply not to house 500 people in one place but spread them across 10 different locations.”

 Unconfirmed reports in Russian-language media said the victims were mobilized reservists from the region of Samara, in southwestern Russia.